2014 Kids' Choice Sports

 The 1st Annual Kids' Choice Sports was held on July 17, 2014, at the Pauley Pavilion in Los Angeles, California.
 Hall of Fame Athlete/Talk Show host Michael Strahan hosted the ceremony to celebrate kids’ favorites in the sports world.
-The show aired on Nickelodeon from 8 p.m. to 9:30 p.m.
-ET/PT, tape delayed for West Coast in the United States and Canada.
 When this award show aired, Nickelodeon took their other channels off the air with a message telling people to go watch the awards show on the main channel.
+The ceremony was preceded by the series finale of Sam & Cat.

 Sports Council

 A Kids' Choice Sports Council was formed to "lend their expertise and experience to help inform the awards show, consult on the nominee process and give feedback on categories."